-Elon Musk is the creative engineer who gave the world PayPal, electric cars, and will introduce, in the near future, commercial flights to the Moon.
-You may know some things about him -that he was born in South Africa, that he founded Tesla and SpaceX, and that, according to Forbes, he is one of the richest people in the planet.
+Elon Musk is the creative engineer who gave the world PayPal and made electric cars popular.
+You may know some things about him.
+Perhaps you know that he was born in South Africa and founded the companies Tesla and SpaceX.
+Also that, according to Forbes, he is one of the richest people on the planet.
 You may even know that sometimes his tweets get him in trouble.
 But unless you are his hardcore fan, you probably will not know these 17 facts about Elon Musk.

 1. Elon Musk sold his first invention when he was 12